 Child, adolescents and young adults

-Cancer Council Tasmania’s Cancer Support for Under 25’s is a state-wide program supporting Tasmanian families of children, adolescents and young adults with cancer up to the age of 25 years, survivors of childhood cancer and the professionals who care for them.
+Cancer Council Tasmania’s Cancer Support for Under 25’s is a state-wide program supporting Tasmanian families of children, adolescents and young adults with cancer up to the age of 25 years and survivors of childhood cancer.

 There is a range of support and information available for families when a young person is diagnosed with cancer during and after treatment.